rdiaz02/EvAM-Tools/README.md

 Tools for evolutionary accumulation, or event accumulation, models.
 For now, this refers to "Cancer Progression Models" (CPM) but these are not limited to cancer.

 We provide an R package, evamtools, and a shiny (https://shiny.rstudio.com/) app that allows to:
-  * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), and Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs, PMCE), with a single function call.
+  * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), and Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), with a single function call.
   * From the fitted models, represent, graphically, the fitted models (DAGs of restrictions or matrix of hazards, as appropriate), the transition matrices and transition rate matrices (where appropriate) between genotypes.
   * Using the shiny app, easily visualize the effects of changes in genotype composition on the fitted models by entering user-defined cross-sectional data using a GUI.